Kometa-Team/Kometa/docs/home/installation.md

 `- PMM_LIBRARIES=Movies` tells PMM to process only a library called "Movies"

-Again, a list of the available enviroment variables can be found [here](environmental).
+Again, a list of the available environment variables can be found [here](environmental).